m3db/m3/site/content/how_to/any_remote_storage.md

 We are going to setup:
 - 1 Prometheus instance with `remote-write-receiver` enabled.
+  - It will be used as a storage and query engine.
-- 1 Prometheus instance scraping M3 Coordinator and Prometheus TSDB which writes through M3 Coordinator.
+- 1 Prometheus instance scraping M3 Coordinator and Prometheus TSDB.
-- 1 M3 Coordinator with inprocess M3 Aggregator that is donwsampling metrics.
+- 1 M3 Coordinator with in process M3 Aggregator that is donwsampling metrics.

 For simplicity lets put all config files in one directory and export env variable:
 ```shell